osmphp/framework/doc/installation/01-windows-vagrant-nginx-phpstorm-sftp-sync-self-signed-ssl.md

 # Windows + Vagrant + Nginx + PHPStorm + SFTP Sync + Self-Signed SSL #

-This is step by step guide for installing Dubysa on local Windows computer using:
+This is step by step guide for installing Osm on local Windows computer using:

 * Vagrant virtual machine serving PHP via Nginx Web server
 * PHPStorm for development, debugging and syncing updated files to virtual machine